Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 - Bitmap DXT1-3 (BC1-3) encoding now uses DirectXTex, instead of some S3TC code, this should result in higher quality.
 - `sounds_by_type` has been renamed to `sounds-by-type`.
 - `build-cache-file` has new arguments.
-- `structure` and `collision-geometry` now includes an optional argument to fix phantom BSPs
+- `structure` and `collision-geometry` now include an optional argument to fix phantom BSP.
 - Documentation for some existing commands was fixed.
 - `zoners_model_upgrade` and `strings` commands have been removed.
 - Lots of new commands have been added and old bugs fixed.